gabriel-inf/oscars/oscars/t/pss/README.txt

+The *.t tests in this directory do not currently work.
+However, test.pl can be run standalone via

+perl pss/test.pl

+in the next directory up.

 When creating a JnxLSP object, the following parameters can be set:
  - name => string that uniquely identifies a reservation (required)
  - lsp_from => router that will initiate (start-point) LSP (required)